That first practice with Big Willy was the turning point for the Pioneers.

-In retrospect, Sarah attended every game, clapping and cheering with the colored crowd.
+As he thought back, Sarah attended every game, clapping and cheering with the colored crowd.
 She was writing poems about the ball games for the Hester Gazette.
 And Mrs. Bell thought it only fitting to send those inspirational poems to the boys overseas.

 That win over the Lionhearts was the first of many!